TutorialsHow To Secure Your Gmail Account

 1. Update Your Software

-When apps, browsers, and operating systems get out of date they can be easily hacked.
-That is why there is a need to regularly update them as updated versions are more secured.
+When apps, browsers, and operating systems get out of date, they can be easily hacked.
+That is why there is a need to update them, as updated versions are more secured regularly.
 To secure your Gmail account, keep your software updated when there are new updates.

 READ ALSO: Email Security Guide